 An FEI-certified veterinarian, Duncan Peters, DVM, MS, heads the Sporthorse Program at Hagyard Equine Medical Center in Lexington, Kentucky.

-This article originally appeared in the October 2011 issue of Practical Horseman magazine.
+This article originally appeared in the October 2011 issue of Practical Horseman.